mau5073/Swing-Data-Challenge/README.md

 Function searchMultiContinuityWithinRange takes in a string for the colulmm to be searched.
 This column is searched in the provided indexBegin to indexEnd for values that fall between thresholdHi and thresholdLo.
 All continuous areas that meet this requirement are returned as an ascending  hashmap in the form <Integer, Integer> with the first value being the start of a region and the second the end of a region.

 Function Tests in dataFunctionTests performs jUnit testing on each of these funtions

+React:
+Each page is used to use the functions described above through a series of forms in the user interface.
+A field is provided for each needed parameter.
+Axios sends the entered form data to spring to connect with the function endpoints in Java then displays the result from the selected function.